-I do not understand the what confirmation in the Contractual/Consultant Budget category section means- it is especially difficult to understand the referenced Federal Laws and standards identified in 2 CFR Part 200.317 through.326.
+Q. I do not understand what the confirmation in the Contractual/Consultant Budget category section means- it is especially difficult to understand the referenced Federal Laws and standards identified in 2 CFR Part 200.317 through.326.
 Does my organization need to have written policies and procedures for procurements?

 A. Yes, for the goods and services purchased through a procurement contract that are listed in your project budget to be eligible for SCBG funding.
 In addition, your organization must follow the same policies and procedures used for procurements from non-federal sources as when using federal funds, which reflect applicable State and local laws and regulations and conform to the Federal laws and standards identified in 2 CFR Part 200.317 through.326, as applicable.

 To illustrate an example, the State of Minnesota’s contracting and bidding requirements for non-governmental organization grantees is described in clause 4.3 of Competitive Grant Agreement for Non-Governmental Organizations (Microsoft Word).
 These should conform to most Federal Law and standards for most non-University or government grantee organizations for typical SCBG grant project procurement purchases as listed in 2 CFR 200.318-326.

 Q: Are honey and other bee products eligible for the SCBG?